Digit-89/AutoSplitterScripts/Hello Neighbor/README.md

 ## Information
 A load remover for Hello Neighbor.

-Pauses the timer upon every loading screen.
+Pauses the timer during every loading screen.
 Starts the timer when the player exits a cutscene.
 Does not split.
 Does not reset the timer.
 ## Instructions
 * open your split file (any category) and Right Click LiveSplit 🡆 Edit Splits...
 * make sure the game name is set to "Hello Neighbor"